 Wireless.
 Cost of wireless revenues mainly consists of collection and wireless transmission charges paid to mobile network operators, expenses related to complaints based on allegations of breaches of certain provisions of our agreements with mobile network operators, fees or royalties paid to third party providers for promotion services and content associated with our wireless services, payments to third party wireless service alliances, relevant depreciation of servers and computer equipment and bandwidth leasing costs.
-Cost of wireless revenues increased by \$12.2 million to \$24.5 million for the year ended December 31, 2007.
-The increase in cost of wireless revenues resulted from an increase of \$8.0 million in relation to payments to third party wireless service alliances and content providers and an increase of \$4.2 million in collection charges and transmission charges vary between mobile network operators and include a gateway fee of \$0.003 to \$0.029 per message, depending on the volume of the monthly total wireless messages, and a collection fee of 10% to 70% of total fees collected by mobile network operators from mobile phone users (with the residual paid to us) in the year of 2008.
-Our wireless gross margins were 48% and 53% for the years ended December 31, 2008.
-December 31, 2008 and 2007, respectively.
+Cost of wireless revenues increased by \$12.2 million to \$24.5 million for the year ended December 31, 2008, as compared to \$12.3 million for the year ended December 31, 2007.
+The increase in cost of wireless revenues resulted from an increase of \$8.0 million in relation to payments to third party wireless service alliances and content providers and an increase of \$4.2 million in collection charges and transmission charges paid to mobile network operators.
+The collection and transmission charges vary between mobile network operators and include a gateway fee of \$0.003 to \$0.029 per message, depending on the volume of the monthly total wireless messages, and a collection fee of 10% to 70% of total fees collected by mobile network operators from mobile phone users (with the residual paid to us) in the year of 2008.
+Our wireless gross margins were 48% and 53% for the years ended December 31, 2008 and 2007, respectively.